Hello! Nice to meet you again!

 However, the god only has forty-two hands.
 What does it mean?

-That means 25 times 40th hands (two hands holding a sign around its chest are exceptions).
+That means 25 times 40th hands (two hands holding a sign around the chest are exceptions).
 Do you get it?
 So, it leads to one thousand.
 It is the meaning of this statue.

 Besides, one thousand also means infinity in Buddhism.
 Thus, those statues express the infinite love to save all people in any world from suffering.